OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 Merging to Your Branch
 -----------------------

-As you work on your branch, you may want to update it (merge out) from the OpenMDAO :term:`trunk` on Launchpad (for developers who have this privilege).
+As you work on your branch, you may want to incorporate any changes that have been made to the :term:`trunk` since you created your branch.
 You cannot merge from the trunk to your branch if you have uncommitted changes.

 You should be in the top level directory of your branch.
 To check whether you have uncommitted changes, type: